 As a result of combining all of these, students who sleep better have been found to get higher grades when compared to their sleepy peers.
 Research shows a difference of half a grade between students who slept well and those who didn’t.
 Getting the recommended amount of sleep each night can allow students to take full advantage of their school day, as they won’t feel tired.
 This means that they will take in more information and be more attentive in class, ultimately leading to improved academic performance.

 How Much sleep Is Enough sleep?

 Chances are, you’re not getting enough sleep.
-There is no exact answer for how much sleep people need, but chances are you aren’t getting enough.
+There is no exact answer for how much sleep people need but experts tend to recommend about 7-9 hours a night on average.
 The amount of sleep you need depends on your age, with adults and older teenagers needing less than children.
-Experts tend to recommend about 7-9 hours a night on average.
-A recent survey found that most of us are getting less than 6¾ hours each night.
-In many of the schools that we visit to run our workshops, many students say they are getting less than 6.
+A recent survey found that most of us are getting less than 6 ¾ hours of sleep each night.
+In a lot of the schools that we visit to run our workshops, many students say they are getting less than 6.

 Sleep Your Way To Success

-- Get on your bike – Doing an hour's exercise two hours before bed time helps tire you out, increases the blood flow in the arteries and raises your body temperature.
+- Get on your bike – Doing an hour's exercise two hours before bed will help tire you out, increase blood flow in your arteries and raise your body temperature.
 Exercise has countless health benefits; simply riding your bike or going for a swim can help you take advantage of them.

-- Drink cherry juice – Cherries are a natural source of the sleep hormone, melatonin.
+- Drink cherry juice – Cherries are a natural source of melatonin; the sleep hormone that kickstarts the sleep process.
 Studies have found that those who drank a glass of cherry juice an hour before bed fell asleep quicker and for longer.

 - Take a hot bath – Your body temperature drops when you sleep.
 You can prompt this sleepy state by taking a warm bath.
 This will also help relax your muscles and make it easier to fall asleep.